MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/09-OrgData-Add-Auth-MGT.md

 1. Go back to the browser (*http://localhost:4200*), select **Sign In** in the header, and sign in with a user from your Microsoft 365 Developer tenant.

     > [!TIP]
-    > You can view the users in your Microsoft 365 tenant by going to the [Microsoft 365 admin center](https://admin.microsoft.com/Adminportal/Home#/users).
+    > You can view all of the users in your Microsoft 365 tenant by going to the [Microsoft 365 admin center](https://admin.microsoft.com/Adminportal/Home#/users).

+1. If you're signing in to the application for the first time, you'll be prompted to consent to the permissions requested by the application.
+You'll learn more about these permissions (also called "scopes") in the next section as you explore the code.
+Select **Accept** to continue.`

 1. Once you're signed in, you should see the name of the user displayed in the header.